Qinghai University: History

-Qinghai University, is one of the universities within Qinghai Province.
+Qinghai University is one of the universities within Qinghai Province.
 It is situated in Xining in Tibet Plateau.
 Qinghai University was founded in 1958.

 Campus

-The University campus covers an area of over 2692 acre divided into five districts.
+The university campus covers an area of over 2692 acre divided into five districts.

 As of April 2018, the school has 15 colleges, 26 departments (departments) and 14 professional research institutes, with 69 undergraduate majors.

 As of April 2018, the school has 4,615 faculty members, including 2,565 medical and full-time scientific research personnel, 1,467 full-time teachers.
-Among the full-time teachers, there are 329 doctors and 87% of them have master degrees or above.
+Among the full-time teachers, there are 329 doctors and 87% of them have master's degrees or above.

 The school has 1 academician of the Chinese Academy of Sciences and 7 dual-employed academicians.
-4 specially-appointed professors in the "Changjiang Scholars Award Program" of the Ministry of Education and 2 winners of the National "Outstanding Youth Fund" were selected into the national "Ten Thousand Talents Program", "National Hundreds and Thousand Talents Project", "New Century Excellent Talents Support Program" There are 20 talents at the national level, 31 people who enjoy the "Special Allowance from the State Council", won the National Innovation Award, the Hong Kong Ho Leung Ho Lee Foundation Science and Technology Innovation Award, the Fok Ying Tung Education Foundation Young Teacher Award, the Chinese Overseas Chinese Community (Innovative Talents) Contribution Award, Three World National Academy of Sciences, the world’s only basic medicine award and other 11 people, more than 30 national and provincial teaching teachers, outstanding teachers, educators, more than 60 provincial outstanding experts, outstanding professional and technical personnel, 9 team projects, Qinghai Province "135 "There are more than 160 high-level talents and provincial leaders in natural science and engineering technology.
+4 specially-appointed professors in the "Changjiang Scholars Award Program" of the Ministry of Education and 2 winners of the National "Outstanding Youth Fund" were selected into the national "Ten Thousand Talents Program", "National Hundreds and Thousand Talents Project", "New Century Excellent Talents Support Program" There are 20 talents at the national level, 31 people who enjoy the "Special Allowance from the State Council", won the National Innovation Award, the Hong Kong Ho Leung Ho Lee Foundation Science and Technology Innovation Award, the Fok Ying Tung Education Foundation Young Teacher Award, the Chinese Overseas Chinese Community (Innovative Talents) Contribution Award, Three World National Academy of Sciences, the world's only basic medicine award and other 11 people, more than 30 national and provincial teaching teachers, outstanding teachers, educators, more than 60 provincial outstanding experts, outstanding professional and technical personnel, 9 team projects, Qinghai Province "135 "There are more than 160 high-level talents and provincial leaders in natural science and engineering technology.
 One team was selected as the "Innovative Team Development Plan of the Ministry of Education", one team was selected as the "National University Huang Danian Teacher Team", and 16 research teams were selected as the "Qinghai Province Talent Highland".

 Academician of Chinese Academy of Sciences (1): Wang Guangqian (supported by Tsinghua University).

 Top Young Talent of the "Ten Thousand Talents Program" of the Organization Department of the Central Committee (1): Xiao Lu.